-Our teacher and staff induction program consist of five elements; familiarization training, grade-level collaboration time, mentor discussions, classroom observations and an annual evaluation.
+Our teacher and staff induction program consist of five elements; familiarization training, grade level collaboration time, mentor discussions, frequent classroom observations, quarterly evaluations and an annual evaluation.

-Program Elements Timing and Frequency General Information Familiarization A special part of our 10 days prior Review school's approved charter Training to new school year School Orientation, hands-on training, School-wide policies All hands on deck for several Policies, discussions to policies, procedures sessions prior to new school year and implementation Mentor Discussions Initial Mentor assigned and met during Monthly Observations familiarization training Quarterly Director Check-ins Classroom Quarterly or Semi-Annual Observations by resource teacher and/or Observations school director Annual Evaluation Annual process Initial Assessment Collaboration & Plan of Action Identify Professional Development Observations & Feedback Reflection Evaluation c.
+Program Elements Timing and Frequency General Information Familiarization A special part of our 10 days prior Review school's approved charter Training to new school year School Orientation, hands-on training, School-wide policies All hands on deck for several Policies, discussions to policies, procedures sessions prior to new school year and implementation Mentor Discussions Initial & Monthly Observations Mentor assigned and met during Quarterly Director Check-ins familiarization training Classroom Twice a Quarter Observations by resource teacher and/or Observations school director Annual Evaluation Annual process Initial Assessment Collaboration & Plan of Action Identify Professional Development Observations & Feedback Reflection & Evaluation c.
 A clear description of the expected number of days or hours for regular professional development throughout the school year that includes an explanation of how the proposed school's calendar, daily schedule, and staffing structure accommodate this plan; the time scheduled for common planning or collaboration; and an explanation for how such time will typically be used.
 The description must identify ways the professional development scheduling conflicts with Master Collective Bargaining Agreements, explain any specific amendments that may be needed through supplemental agreements, and provide an adequate contingency plan in the event such amendments cannot be negotiated under supplemental agreements.